smithjd/sql-pet/docs/04-docker-setup-postgres-connect-with-r.md

 ## [1] "cattle"
 ```

-If we `stop` the docker container but don't remove it (with the `rm cattle` command), the container will persist and we can start it up with `start cattle`.
-In that case, `mtcars` would still be there and we could download it again.
+If we `stop` the docker container but don't remove it (with the `rm cattle` command), the container will persist and we can start it up again later with `start cattle`.
+In that case, `mtcars` would still be there and we could retrieve it from R again.
 Since we have now removed the `cattle` container, the whole database has been deleted.
 (There are enough copies of `mtcars` in the world, so no great loss.)